StoiridhProject/Stoiridh-Qbs-Tools/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+Copyright 2015-2016 Stòiridh Project.
+..
+This file is under the FDL licence, see LICENCE.FDL for details.

 |project-version| documentation
 ===============================